 But it’s all part of the fun!
 Ask the front desk at your accommodation if you’re not sure which one to take.
-The entrance fee to Semuc Champey is about $7USD per person.
+The entrance fee to Semuc Champey is about $7 USD per person.

-- Hike to the viewpoint.
 If you want to take in Semuc Champey in its full glory, you need to see it from above!
 There’s a short but difficult hike up to the viewing platform right at the entrance to the park.

-- Swim in the river.
 After that hike, you’re going to want to take a dip ASAP!
 Climb and jump from pool to pool and take in all the natural beauty that surrounds you!

 We opted to visit Semuc Champey by ourselves because neither of us were really into the cave exploration thing.
 I’ve heard this is a really fun and thrilling tour though!